 Obviously, the first step is to buy the right screen for your laptop model.
 Once you have it ready, start dismantling the broken screen

-Most laptops come with a fibre cover around the screen which can be easily removed using a flat screw driver or a knife.
+Most laptops come with a fibre cover (high-tech plastic reinforced with synthetic carbon) around the screen which can be easily removed using a flat screw driver or a knife.

 After removing the outer lining, remove the fasteners with the help of a screwdriver.